microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/07-replication.md

 ## Introduction
-In this challenge you will learn how to create read replicas for Azure DB for PostgreSQL/MySQL.
+In this challenge you will learn how to create read replicas for Azure DB for PostgreSQL/MySQL Single Server.

 ## Description
 Read replicas can improve the performance scale of read-intensive workloads.
 They can also be deployed into a different region than the primary and be promoted to a read/write server in the event of a disaster.
+Azure DB for PostgreSQL/MySQL Flexible Server does not currently support read replicas.

 ## Success Criteria

-* You have added a read replica for Azure DB for PostgreSQL/MySQL
+* You have added a read replica for Azure DB for PostgreSQL/MySQL Single Server
 * You are able to run a sample read query connecting to the replica
 * You get an error trying to write to the read replica.
 * You are able to stop the replication and convert the read replica to read-write and test it